Yoshimizu Daichi

-Yoshimizu Daichi (born 4 July 1941) is a Japanese Buddhist priest from Minato, Tokyo, who has contributed to the development of Buddhism in Vietnam from the past 50 years.
+Yoshimizu Daichi (4 July 1941 – 10 September 2023) was a Japanese Buddhist priest from Minato, Tokyo, who has contributed to the development of Buddhism in Vietnam for over 50 years.
 He is considered a great Buddhist educator in Japan and Vietnam.
-He is Spiritual Advisor of Vietnamese Buddhist Association in Japan, former President of Jodo Shu Buddhism, Japan, and Deputy Chief Priest of Nisshinkutsu temple.
+He was Spiritual Advisor of Vietnamese Buddhist Association in Japan, former President of Jodo Shu Buddhism, Japan, and Deputy Chief Priest of Nisshinkutsu temple.